13 Different Types of Coffee Makers: Something for Everyone

 It’s a simple but effective way to brew coffee.

 The cloth filter provides a nice balance between the rich mouthfeel of a metal filtered coffee and the clean cup of paper filtered coffee.
+Here’s a more detailed article about the coffee sock and how to use it.

 There are dozens of types of coffee makers and probably thousands of different models, each with its pros and cons.
 With so much variety, it’s no wonder it feels overwhelming choosing the right one to meet your needs.
 However, we hope this article has provided some much-needed guidance.